kaleahalexander-png/tiktok_metrics/instructions.md

-To push code to the site, run:
+To push code to the site,

+Open the terminal using ctrl + '

+Then run:

 ```bash
 git add .